Morriz/mostack/README.md

 ### 2.1 Deployment

-Start by installing the prerequisites like PVs, some RBAC and Helm's Tiller:
+Start by installing the prerequisites like Helm's Tiller, PVs, some RBAC and some CRDs:

     sh bin/install-prerequisites.sh